kjmadscience/k8s-volt-aggdemo/README.md

 ### Changing client properties (Producer)

-Change properties by modifying source code and rebuild Jar [producer source code](https://github.com/kjmadscience/voltdb-aggdemo)
+1. Change properties by modifying source code and rebuild Jar [producer source code](https://github.com/kjmadscience/voltdb-aggdemo)

+2. Change Jar in docker folder of this repo and create updated docker image.
+Change docker repo and tag as suitable for your environment.